Best Places for Snowmobiling Near Québec City

 The Jacques-Cartier area is also home to the only ice hotel in North America.
 You’ll definitely want to stop by to see it or spend the night.
-And to cap off your day on the trails, you can relax at one of two Nordic spas in the area: Nordique Spa Stoneham and Sibéria Spa.
+And to cap off your day on the trails, you can relax at the Nordique Spa Stoneham.

 Located right along the trails, Nord Expé is known for its reliable rentals and respected guides.
 Hundreds of local riders park and store their snowmobiles at the Nord Expé snow marina, making it something of a hot spot.
 Nord Expé has a wide range of packages and rides on offer, including for people with limited mobility and to explore other regions, such as Monts-Valin, Charlevoix, and even Québec’s Far North.
 Leave the planning to the experts and enjoy your expedition as you follow a professional guide trained in snowmobile rescue operations.

 Aventure Inukshuk operates out of Station touristique Duchesnay and does guided outings.
 There are also packages for people who want to go snowmobiling and dogsledding.